My Treat

 Why is my trip or overnight post "pending review"?

 Posts that involve travel or an overnight stay get an extra safety check before they go live.
-If your post is held for review, you'll be asked to complete identity verification first.
+If your post is held for review, you may be asked to complete identity verification first.

 This is a one-time step for these higher-stakes posts and helps keep everyone safe.
 Once verification clears, your post publishes normally.